ENG498-JCDD/Team3/src/snap-us-income-elig-fy20to26.md

-# Graphing USDA and NCDHHS Data
+# SQ3: Are SNAP benefits becoming harder to access?

-## National SNAP Income Eligibility and Benefits Distribution Data from the United States Department of Agriculture (USDA), and North Carolina SNAP/Food and Nutrition Services Applications Data from the NC Department of Health and Human Services (NCDHHS)
+**National SNAP Income Eligibility and Benefits Distribution Data from the United States Department of Agriculture (USDA), and North Carolina SNAP/Food and Nutrition Services Applications Data from the NC Department of Health and Human Services (NCDHHS)**

 ```js
 //Attached datasets I want to work with